Last Updated: 9.12.19

 We collect information about website users in a range of ways.

 Information You Give Us.
-Canoo may collect information you provide directly to us on the Site, including, but not limited to, your name and email address, and other information provided directly to Canoo by you.
-Canoo may also collect information you provide by signing up for or attending events, participating in surveys, contests, sweepstakes and promotions sponsored by Canoo, interacting with Canoo online via email, blog, forums or social media, or submitting a job application to work at Canoo.
+Canoo may collect information you provide directly to us on the Site, including, but not limited to, your name, email address, location, physical address, phone number, demographic information (e.g., age, gender, occupation, etc.), social media accounts and other information provided directly to Canoo by you.
+Canoo may also collect information you provide by signing up for or attending events, participating in surveys, contests, sweepstakes and promotions sponsored by Canoo, interacting with Canoo online via email, online or phone text messaging, blogs, forums or social media, or submitting a job application to work at Canoo.
 If you submit any information relating to people other than yourself, you hereby represent that you have the authority to provide such information and consent to the use of the information in accordance with this Policy.

 Information We Get From Others.
 We may also collect information about you that we receive from business partners, marketers, analysts and other sources to enable us to verify and update information contained in our records and better personalize our sites, products and services for you.
 We may add this to information we get from the Site.